JGBs erase short-lived gains triggered by BOJ's easing

 BEIJING, Feb 15 China completed 7.92 trillion yuan ($1.15 trillion) worth of investment in major projects by end of 2016, the state planner said on Wednesday.

-TOKYO, Sept 19 Benchmark Japanese government bonds and futures erased a brief spike following the Bank of Japan's decision to ease policy on Wednesday, as the move triggered a rally in riskier assets.
+TOKYO, Sept 19 Benchmark Japanese government bonds and futures erased a brief spike following the Bank of Japan's decision to ease policy on Wednesday, as investors digested the likely market impact of the central bank's move.

-JGB investors also determined the move would do little to change current supply conditions.

-Futures, which initially surged after the BOJ's decision, ended lower, while the yield curve steepened as longer maturities extended their morning losses.
+* Futures, which initially surged after the BOJ's move, dipped in and out of negative territory, while 30-year JGBs extended their morning losses.

-The BOJ increased its asset buying and loan programme by 10 trillion yen ($127 billion) to 80 trillion yen, with the increase aimed at government bonds and treasury discount bills.
+* The BOJ increased its asset buying and loan programme by 10 trillion yen ($127 billion) to 80 trillion yen, with the increase earmarked for purchases of government bonds and treasury discount bills.

-The BOJ also extended the deadline for meeting the new overall target for asset purchases by six months, through December 2013, with all of the additional purchases to be made after December 2012, and did away with limiting bond buying to debt yielding 0.1 percent or higher.

-"The easing move could be said to be a surprise, and the yen weakened and stocks jumped, which then led to bond selling as the market's mood turned to 'risk on,' said Credit Suisse strategist Shinji Ebihara.

-The Nikkei stock average hit a four-month closing high, while the yen fell to one-month low against the dollar in the wake of the central bank's announcement.

-The yield on the benchmark 10-year cash bond rose half a basis point to 0.815 percent, after dropping as low as 0.795 percent after the BOJ's decision, moving closer to a three-week intraday high of 0.835 percent hit on Thursday.
+* The yield on the benchmark 10-year cash bond fell half a basis point to 0.805 percent after dropping as low as 0.795 percent after the BOJ's announcement, moving away from a three-week intraday high of 0.835 percent hit on Thursday.

 BEIJING, Feb 15 China completed 7.92 trillion yuan ($1.15 trillion) worth of investment in major projects by end of 2016, the state planner said on Wednesday.